Themes in The General History of Virginia

 MAN VS. NATURE

 In spite of the many hardships the settlers faced, Smith did not have a lot of patience for those who could not pull their own weight.
 When he was finally put in charge, he ensured that the settlers had plenty of incentive to work hard by telling them that those who did not work would not eat.
-Smith and other leaders of the settlement knew that in the harsh conditions, so far away from the homeland, everyone would have to work hard so that they all could survive.
+Smith and other leaders of the settlement knew that in the harsh conditions, everyone would have to work hard so that they all could survive.

-The elements wore on the settlers, from the first starving time, where they were unable to produce a viable crop, to the bitter cold of the first winter.
+The elements wore on the settlers, from the first time they were unable to produce a viable crop, to the bitter cold of the first winter.
 Then, the settlers were plagued by illness and disease, and unable to work or contribute.
-Made worse by all of this were periodic attacks by the Native Americans, who knew the landscape better than the settlers did.
-The human will to survive in such circumstances is one that Smith highlights and celebrates throughout his narrative
+All of this was made worse by periodic attacks by the Native Americans, who knew the landscape better.
+The human will to survive in such circumstances is one that Smith highlights and celebrates throughout his narrative.

 Explore Our Articles and Examples